tengstrand/tetrisanalyzer/README.md

 ![Tetris Analyzer - Scala](langs/scala/tetris-analyzer.png)

 Watch the computer play!
-This is the most performant program, that can play 76,000 pieces per second on a MacBook Air M4 (next piece: off, max speed).
+This highly optimized program can play 76,000 pieces per second on a MacBook Air M4 (set next piece to `off`, and turn on `max speed`)!

 To run the program, clone this repo and go to `langs/scala` and execute: